Discover the unexpected

 Experian leaders have held board membership positions and had first-hand responsibility in shaping and driving NAAAP’s vision.
 Our sponsorship and active participation strongly support NAAAP’s mission to cultivate and empower Asian & Pacific Islander leaders through leadership development, professional networking and community service.

-Experian partners with Out & Equal’s Workplace Summit — the world’s largest LGBTQ+ focused conference.
+Experian partners with Out & Equal for their Workplace Summit — the world’s largest LGBTQ+ focused conference.
 More than 5,000 executives, employee resource group members, HR employees and diversity leaders convene at this annual event.
-We continue to grow our relationship with Out & Equal, including our participation in their development programs for our LGBTQ+ leaders.
+Our partnership with Out & Equal continues to evolve as we begin new endeavors together focused on financial inclusion and talent development of our LGBTQ+ community.

 Experian’s commitment to building a strong Black tech community is furthered by our partnership with AfroTech.
 Since 2019, Experian has prioritized attendance at AfroTech World, one of the largest U.S. multicultural tech conferences that brings together a wealth of cross-industry talent to exchange ideas while empowering Black engineers and technologists.